"We Fix Broken Homes" Servicing Raleigh-Durham and

 Trees with lateral root systems can also pull moisture from underneath the foundation.
 Because these roots are shallow, they can also exert pressure against the foundation walls and sometimes even grow into the foundation.

-Lateral Tree RootsFoundation problems caused by tree roots can include cracks in the foundation and raised foundation areas.
+Lateral Tree RootsFoundation problems caused by tree roots can include cracks in the foundation of your House and raised foundation areas.
 On the house interior, problems can include uneven floors, doors that won’t close and drywall cracks.

 Any problems to the foundation that are going to occur because of tree root systems will only get worse over time.
 As trees grow, their root systems will also grow, require even more water to thrive and absorb more water from the soil.